ava-labs/avalanchego/README.md

 - `Put` - An operation for a `Key`/`Value` pair.
 A put means "create if it doesn't exist, or update it if it does.
 A put operation is how you add a `Value` for a specific `Key`.
-- `Delete` - An operation indicating that a `Key` that should be removed from the trie.
+- `Delete` - An operation indicating that a `Key` should be removed from the trie.
 - `Batch Operation` - An operation of either `Put` or `Delete`.
 - `Batch` - An ordered set of `Batch Operation`s.
 - `Proposal` - A proposal consists of a base `Root Hash` and a `Batch`, but is not